 - Difficulty closing your lips comfortably

 When you choose to undergo orthognathic surgery, your orthodontist will prepare your jaw with braces before the procedure.
 During an outpatient procedure, your doctor will separate your jaw from your facial skeleton, move the bones to their new permanent position, and secure them in place.
 After surgery, but before removing your braces, your orthodontist will make any small, fine corrections needed to finish the bite.

-If you think you may be in need of this procedure, we invite you to schedule a consultation at one of our offices in Charlotte, NC, or our office in Fort Mill, SC.
+If you think you may be in need of this procedure, we invite you to schedule a consultation at one of our offices in Charlotte or Gastonia, NC, or Fort Mill, SC.
 Our well-trained office staff and highly skilled surgical team are happy to help in any way possible to restore your oral function.